smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 ### Object-oriented Programming
 - Concepts must be broken down into classes for an object-oriented programming methodology.
-- Although ECMAScript does not yet officially support private properties, properties shall be named with an underscore prefix to avoid conflict with getters and setters and to allow for an easy transition to private properties when they become available.
+- Although ECMAScript does not yet officially support private properties, properties shall be named with an underscore prefix to allow for an easy transition to private properties when they become available.
 - Rather than promoting the direct manipulation of property values, the use of prefixed `get` and `set` methods shall be used.
 For example: `setMajor(major)` and `getMajor()`.
+The use of class "getters" and "setters" shall be avoided.
 - All `set` methods should return `this` in order to support method chaining.
 - Classes must contain a constructor, but the constructor _should not_ contain parameter type/value checking as a workaround for method overloading.
 For example, a semantic versioning class should have a constructor which accepts 3 parameters (major, minor, patch) and assigned to properties of the same/similar names prefixed with `_`.
 To also allow a semantic version string (e.g. "2.1.3") as input, a new `fromString(version)` method should be added to the class definition which parses the string and sets the proper `_major`, `_minor`, and `_patch` properties.
-See `/lib/js/util/Version.js` in the repository for an example.
+See `/lib/js/src/util/Version.js` in the repository for an example.
 - Constructor parameters should be optional in most cases to support utilizing class methods as a helper without the need to initialize an instance with valid parameters.

 ### Enumerations
-Since JavaScript does not offer traditional enumerations, an abstract `Enum` class has been defined (see `/lib/js/util/Enum.js`) which shall be extended for the purpose of creating new enumerations.
-Each extended enumeration class must be named with the suffix `Type`, contain a constructor which calls `super()`, use ES6-style getters as `static` methods to support simple dot-access notation, and contain a `static valueForString(value)` method which returns a given enumeration **value** (not key) if it exists in the collection (otherwise `null`).
-See `/lib/js/transport/enums/TransportType.js` for an example.
+Since JavaScript does not offer traditional enumerations, an abstract `Enum` class has been defined (see `/lib/js/src/util/Enum.js`) which shall be extended for the purpose of creating new enumerations.
+Each extended enumeration class must be named to match the enum name in the RPC Spec, contain a constructor which calls `super()`, and contain a `static valueForString(key)` method which returns a given enumeration **value** if the provided **key** exists in the collection (otherwise `null`) using the `_valueForString(key)` private method found in the base `Enum` class.
+See `/lib/js/src/transport/enums/TransportType.js` for an example.

+Each enumeration class shall contain a private `_MAP` property defined as a frozen Object of key-value pairs.
+If an enumeration element in the RPC Spec contains an `internal_name` attribute, that value shall be used as the corresponding `_MAP` object key, otherwise the `name` shall be used as the key.
+The value of the pair shall be set to the value of the `hexvalue` attribute (if available), otherwise the `name` attribute.

+ES6-style getters as `static` methods shall be used in enum classes to support dot-access notation of `_MAP` values.
+The name of the getter methods shall always match the key of the corresponding `_MAP` attribute and follow the name/internal_name rules outlined above.

+### RPC Class Generation
+All RPC messages, RPC structs, and RPC enumerations, unless otherwise noted in this guidelines document, shall be created using an automated generation script which parses the [RPC Spec](https://github.com/smartdevicelink/rpc_spec/blob/master/MOBILE_API.xml) in accordance to [the RPC Generation Proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0234-proxy-rpc-generation.md).

+The following special rules shall apply to the RPC generation script for the JavaScript library:
+* RPC messages of `messagetype="response"` in the RPC Spec shall generate files named with a `Response` suffix. e.g. `PutFileResponse.js`
+* RPC messages of `messagetype="request"` in the RPC Spec shall generate files named without a suffix. e.g. `PutFile.js`
+* RPC message parameter key constants shall match the RPC Spec to ensure proper functionality
+* RPC messages shall extend the `RpcRequest` or `RpcResponse` class (depending on their `messagetype` in the RPC Spec) and be stored in `/lib/js/src/rpc/messages`
+* RPC structs shall extend the `RpcStruct` class and be stored in `/lib/js/src/rpc/structs`
+* RPC enums shall extend the `Enum` class and be stored in `/lib/js/src/rpc/enums`
+* Parameters in the RPC Spec with `platform="documentation"` shall be skipped and not be included in the generated classes
+* RPC messages with zero applicable parameters shall be skipped and not written to disk. e.g. `AddSubMenuResponse`
+* Uses of the "sync" prefix shall be replaced with "sdl" (where it would not break functionality).
+E.g. `SyncMsgVersion -> SdlMsgVersion`
+* The `_MAP` keys and static getters of the `FunctionID` enum shall not include the `ID` suffix. e.g. `RegisterAppInterfaceID -> RegisterAppInterface`.
+All references to the `FunctionID` enum shall adopt this as well to ensure valid references.
+* `set` methods of RPC messages and RPC structs shall validate the type of the passed parameter by immediately calling `this.validateType([targetClass], [parameter]);`, followed by storing the passed parameter or object.
+Target classes used for validation must be imported into each respective message/struct file immediately following any copyright notice block comments.

 ### Module Exports & Imports